hyperweb-io/schema-typescript/README.md

 ## Need Help?

-`schema-type` might not work perfectly for all JSON schemas yet.
+`schema-typescript` might not work perfectly for all JSON schemas yet.
 We value your feedback and contributions to make it better.
-If you encounter any issues or have suggestions for improvements, please [let us know](https://github.com/pyramation/schema-type/issues).
+If you encounter any issues or have suggestions for improvements, please [let us know](https://github.com/pyramation/schema-typescript/issues).

 ## License 📜